nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [kubevious: application centric Kubernetes UI 🌟](https://kubevious.io/) is open-source software that provides a usable and highly graphical interface for Kubernetes.
 Kubevious renders all configurations relevant to the application in one place.
     * [Kubevious SaaS: portal.kubevious.io](https://portal.kubevious.io/)
     * [Kubevious SaaS Beta is Live!](https://kubevious.io/blog/post/kubevious-saas-beta-launch)
+    * [==kubevious.io: Built-in Validators==](https://kubevious.io/docs/built-in-validators/) Kubevious comes with 32 build-in validators to detect misconfigurations and violations to Kubernetes and Cloud-Native best practices.
 * [Guard](https://github.com/appscode/guard) is a Kubernetes Webhook Authentication server.
 Using guard, you can log into your Kubernetes cluster using various auth providers.
 Guard also configures groups of authenticated user appropriately.
 * [itnext.io: **arkade** by example — Kubernetes apps, the easy way 🌟](https://itnext.io/kubernetes-apps-the-easy-way-f06d9e5cad3c)
 * [**Kubei**](https://github.com/Portshift/kubei) is a flexible Kubernetes runtime scanner, scanning images of worker and Kubernetes nodes providing accurate vulnerabilities assessment.